Bylaws

 SECTION FIVE: UNION RECOGNITION

-Should the paid staff of the Organization consider the formation of a union to represent their interests, the Organization shall take no action to deny or stymie the creation of such a union.
+The Organization shall take no action to deny or stymie the creation of a union.
 The Organization shall automatically recognize any card check that shows a majority of paid staff wish to create a union.

 SECTION SIX: ACQUISITION OF DEBT